mtribble2020/scm-ninja-starter-web/README.md

 ## Purpose

+This is the Purpose section.

 ## Deployment

+This is the Deployment section.

 ## How To Contribute

-Sample website with plenty of files for demos
+Sample website with plenty of files for the demos.

+### Copyright 2022